 For example, let’s consider data that has the “top secret” confidentiality level and “engineering project” security label.
-It’s available to a set of users that have “top secret” clearance and authorization to access engineering documents.
+It’s available to a set of users that have both “top secret” clearance (classification) and authorization to access engineering documents (category).
 Such users can also access information that requires a lower level of clearance.
-But employees with lower levels of clearance will not have access to information that requires a higher level of clearance
+But employees with lower levels of clearance or no rights to access engineering documents can’t access such information.

 Pros and cons of MAC

-- High level of data protection — An administrator defines access to objects, and users can’t edit that access.
+- High level of data protection — An administrator defines access to objects, and users can’t alter that access.

-- Granular — An administrator sets user access rights and object access parameters manually.
+- Granularity — An administrator sets user access rights and object access parameters manually.

-- Immune to Trojan Horse attacks — Users can’t declassify data or share access to classified data.
+- Immunity to Trojan Horse attacks — Users can’t declassify data or share access to classified data.

 - Maintainability — Manual configuration of security levels and clearances requires constant attention from administrators.

-- Not user-friendly — Users have to request access to each new piece of data; they can’t configure access parameters for their own data.
+- Interference with users' work — Users have to request access to each new piece of data; they can’t configure access parameters for their own data.